Oliverhiggins93/AutomatedSmartphoneMicroscope/gitbuildingdoc/assembly.md

 To assemble the screw couplings you should first screw a spare nut all the way along the length of the screw, so that it is flush (or close to flush) with the hex head.
 You can then insert the hex head into the hexagonal hole in the screw coupler.
 The nut will help the screw to stay in place in the coupler.

-You can then push the shaft of the [28BYJ-48] into the rectangular hole of the screw coupler.
+You can then push the shaft of the [28BYJ-48]{Qty: 2} into the rectangular hole of the screw coupler.

 Once these steps have been completed you should insert 2x [M3 bolt]{Qty:2} into the holes in the side to secure the bolt and shaft from moving.
+Secure with [M3 nut]{Qty: 2}.

 <center>![Screw coupler](images/building/screwcouple.png)</center>